 Along Lisbon’s Avenida da Liberdade, a half-dozen vacant buildings mar a boulevard lined with gardens, ornately tiled sidewalks and luxury shops that’s considered the Champs-Elysees of the Portuguese capital.

 Federal rules mandating equal rates for first-class letters and flat DVDs were upheld by a U.S. appeals court, handing a defeat to the Postal Service in a case spawned by favorable treatment once provided to Netflix Inc.

-Royal Mail Group Ltd., the U.K. postal service that sold shares in an initial public offering last year, said like-for-like sales gained 2 percent in the first nine months of the year boosted by parcel deliveries.
+Royal Mail Group Plc, the U.K. postal service that sold shares in an initial public offering last year, said it plans to cut about 1,600 administrative jobs as the company seeks to streamline operations.